 The discovery ad is a fragment of your video ad with an accompanying text.
 The ad can appear in YouTube search results, in a list of recommended videos, on the YouTube homepage, as an overlay on the video watch page, on partner websites, and apps that are the part of the GDN.
 Users click on your ad and are redirected to one of YouTube videos or a YouTube channel.
 You pay only when a user starts watching your ad.

 A bumper ad is a 6-second video ad that cannot be skipped.
-Advertising is shown only on mobile devices.
+Video advertising is shown only on mobile devices.
 You pay per thousand of views.

 - 1. Demographic groups,